Increase WordPress Maximum File Size Upload

 max_execution_time = 300

-Some people have tried using the htaccess method where by modifying the .htaccess file in the root directory, you can increase the maximum upload size in WordPress.
+Some people have tried using the htaccess method.
+So, where you can increase the maximum upload limits in WordPress by modifying the .htaccess file in the root directory.
 Open or create the .htaccess file in the root folder and add the following code:

 php_value upload_max_filesize 64M